AlexAsplund/Vanchor/README.md

 ## Wishlist

 - Some kind of simulation software
-- PID profiles for boats of different sizes
+- Rough PID settings for boats/motors of different sizes
 - Relying on a regular DC motor instead of a stepper for steering.
 And using a potentiometer for position-feedback.

 ## Details

 ### Web interface

-Flask handles the web application.
+Served from a flask server.
 It's based on bootstrap4 and js (+jquery) and has a compass that visually shows the direction that you are heading, depth and so on.

 The webinterface allows you to edit the config file and to update vanchor by uploading a ZIP so that you don't have to take your laptop with you to do changes.